nehaljwani/team.exiv2.org/book/IMaEA.md

 3. Unit Test
 4. Version Test

-In writing this book, I want to avoid duplicating information between Exiv2 documentation and this book.
+In writing this book, I want to avoid duplicating information from the Exiv2 documentation into this book.
 This book is intended to provide an engineering explanation of how the code works and why various design decisions were chosen.
-However, you will find that this book doesn't explain how to use Exiv2.
+However, this book doesn't explain how to use Exiv2.
 How to use execute the test suite is documented in [README.md](README.md).

 [TOC](#TOC)
 <div id="10-1"/>